BWeng20/ruFSM/src/expression_engine/README.md

 ```

 SCXML requires that only declared variables can be written.
 An `=` to an undefined variable will return an error.
 Nevertheless, it should be possible to declare variables in the global &lt;script&gt; element.<br/>
-In the ECMA-datamodel (in which the ECMA-interpreter is executed in strict mode) this is done via a _"var"_ declaration. <br/>
+In the ECMA-datamodel (in which the ECMA-interpreter is executed in strict mode) this is done via a _"var"_
+declaration. <br/>
 This expression language is not a script languages and thus has no such declaration syntax.
-Instead, you can use the "Initialisation" assignment operator `?=`
+Instead, you can use the "
+Initialisation" assignment operator `?=`
 to create and initialize a variable.<br/>

 ```
   myVar ?= [1,2,3,4]
 ```

 SCXML aldo requires that system variables are read-only.
-To support this, the Datamodel has a "readonly" flag in each data-element.
+To support this, the Datamodel has a "readonly" flag in each
+data-element.
 Assignments to a read-only marked data will fail. <br/>
 There is currently no way to set this flag from the expression language.

 #### Conditional (ternary) operator

 The language has no ternary operator, but you can simulate it with a map:

 ```
   {true:'this is correct', false:'this is wrong'}[ condition ]
 ```

 Example:

 ```
   {true:'is One', false:'is not 1'}[ A == 1 ]
 ```

 Will return "_is not One_" if "_A_" is not 1.

 ### Custom Actions